pauldijou/redux-act/README.md

 **options(object)**

-Since an action is an object with some private stuff (`__id__` and `type`), a `payload` (which is your actual data) and eventually some `metadata`, all reduce functions directly take the payload as their 2nd argument and the metadata as the 3rd by default rather than the whole action since all other properties are handled by the lib and you shouldn't care about them anyway.
+Since an action is an object with a `type`, a `payload` (which is your actual data) and eventually some `metadata`, all reduce functions directly take the payload as their 2nd argument and the metadata as the 3rd by default rather than the whole action since all other properties are handled by the lib and you shouldn't care about them anyway.
 If you really need to use the full action, you can change the behavior of a reducer.

 ```javascript
 const add = createAction();